Ready to troubleshoot what’s missing in your career?

 Ontario 309A/442A Electrician or 426A/433A Millwright Certificate, Inter-Provincial or Red Seal Certificate of Qualification is required.
-Completion of Apprenticeship with a minimum of 2 years relevant work experience as a Licensed Skilled Team Member is preferred, or 7 years relevant work experience as a Licensed Skilled Team Member.
+Completion of Apprenticeship is preferred, or 5 years relevant work experience as a Licensed Skilled Team Member.

 Ontario or Inter-Provincial Tool & Die Maker (430A)/Mould Maker (431A) Certificate of Qualification is required.
-Completion of Apprenticeship as a Tool & Die/Mould Maker preferred or 7 years relevant experience.
-Minimum of 2 years of relevant work experience as a licensed skilled trades person.
+Completion of Apprenticeship as a Tool & Die/Mould Maker is preferred, or 5 years relevant experience as a Licensed Tool & Die Maker.

 At TMMC, we believe in the philosophy of continuous improvement/kaizen.
 From challenging your thinking to finding the reason for a problem using 5 why analysis, you’ll be part of a culture that’s committed to creating solutions and making improvements every single day.
 Here, everyone is encouraged to work proactively on projects to increase overall equipment effectiveness, breakdown recovery, quality improvements and cost savings.